sanatnair/max_oil_rig_value/README.md

 # max_oil_rig_value
-Using dynamic programming to maximize the estimated value produced by oil rigs given a budget, cost, and the specific gravity of crude
+Using dynamic programming to maximize the estimated value produced by oil rigs given a budget, cost, and the specific gravity of crude.
 ## Overview
 This software is designed to optimize the selection and construction of oil rigs in different locations to maximize the total profit per barrel of oil, given a budget, cost of rigs, and the specific gravity of crude.
 The program utilizes dynamic programming (knapsack) to determine the most profitable combination of rigs within the specified financial constraints.